seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [ ] Fingerprint reader - `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time.`
 - [ ] Samsung PM 981 NVME - `Still unstable.
 Could work for some, not for others.
-(In all cases which it does work, it will give a "hash mismatch" error every so often.)`
+(In most cases which it does work, it will give a "hash mismatch" error every so often.)`
 - [ ] Microphone -`Microphone doesn't work due to the fact that there is no AppleALC layout specifically for the X1C7.
 This will require some knowledge on AppleALC to get working; specifically on how pin configs work and how to make custom layouts.
 Maybe for someone more experienced?
 If you're willing to give it a shot,` [here's a codec#0 dump I made under xubuntu](https://pastebin.com/HZu88UPr). `Remember to PR if you get it working!`

 </details>